worthant/Java-labs/lab5/src/README.md

 - [ ] make executeCommand in CommandManager, not in userManager
   - [ ] executeCommand check for every possible exception and than calls .execute method from Command interface
-  - [ ] thwor all those exceptions to later handle them in
+  - [ ] throw all those exceptions to later handle them in

 #
 - [ ] Make readFromFile method in CSV Manager return not only City-like object, but csvParser object (say no to hardcode!)